EMPAT94/empat94.github.io/_gs/Chapter 31 - Best of both worlds.md

 Francisa soon came out of her daze.
 "It matters not.
 He may still use Runes as he sees fit."
 She gave me a small smile.

 "Humph.
+Extra experience.
 Not even worth all the trouble..."
 Arkanis was muttering something to himself.
 Eventually, he got up with a flourish, picked up the crystal, and left the room; dictating an "I leave this to you" to Neysaa, who was still lost in her own world.

 Fredrick leered at Francisa.
 "See you around, Francisa!"
 He followed his master out.